YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

    -[NO]ONL[INE]

-* ON -NOONLINE, the default, causes the freeze to last until OFF, and makes management of the FREEZE straightforward.
+* ON NOONLINE, the default, causes the freeze to last until OFF, and makes management of the FREEZE straightforward.

-* ON -ONLINE, causes YottaDB to attempt to minimize the impact of the FREEZE on concurrently updating processes by taking a number of actions, as appropriate:
+* ON ONLINE, causes YottaDB to attempt to minimize the impact of the FREEZE on concurrently updating processes by taking a number of actions, as appropriate:

   * Switching journal files to provide maximum space
   * Performing an epoch to provide maximum time to the next epoch
   * Flushing the global buffers to make all available to hold updates
-  * Incompatible with: -AUTORELEASE, -OFF
+  * Incompatible with: AUTORELEASE, OFF

-* After performing these preparations, -ONLINE allows updating processes to make updates to global buffers but defer flushing them to the database file.
+* After performing these preparations, ONLINE allows updating processes to make updates to global buffers but defer flushing them to the database file.

-* -ONLINE cannot apply to MM databases, so a FREEZE -ONLINE skips any MM regions it encounters.
+* ONLINE cannot apply to MM databases, so a FREEZE ONLINE skips any MM regions it encounters.

-* Refer to -AUTORELEASE above for additional information.
+* Refer to AUTORELEASE above for additional information.

-* Incompatible with: -OFF
+* Incompatible with: OFF

 .. note::
-   If any database region is nearly full, run MUPIP EXTEND before attempting a MUPIP FREEZE -ON -ONLINE.
-Otherwise, should a database file extension become necessary after the MUPIP FREEZE takes effect, the freeze will be released (if -AUTORELEASE was specified or implicitly assumed by default) or all updates will be blocked (if -NOAUTORELEASE was specified) effectively turning the -ONLINE freeze into a -NOONLINE freeze.
+   If any database region is nearly full, run MUPIP EXTEND before attempting a MUPIP FREEZE ON ONLINE.
+Otherwise, should a database file extension become necessary after the MUPIP FREEZE takes effect, the freeze will be released (if AUTORELEASE was specified or implicitly assumed by default) or all updates will be blocked (if NOAUTORELEASE was specified) effectively turning the ONLINE freeze into a NOONLINE freeze.

 ~~~~~~~~~~
 -OVERRIDE